-When selling a business, financial due diligence is crucial to ensure a smooth transaction.
+Financial due diligence is crucial to ensure a smooth transaction when selling a business in California.

 Financial due diligence is the process of ensuring that all financial records are accurate and up-to-date.
 This includes reviewing financial statements, tax returns, and other financial documentation.

-In addition, buyers will often have their financial experts conduct due diligence on the business before moving forward with the purchase.
+Additionally, buyers often have their financial experts conduct due diligence on the business before proceeding with the purchase.
 By getting your financial house in order, you can help make the sale of your business go more smoothly.

 Reviewing Financial Statements For The Past Few Years

-Reviewing financial statements is an important step in financial due diligence.
-This will give you a good idea of the financial health of the business.
-In addition, it is important to review tax returns and other financial documentation.
+Reviewing financial statements is a critical step in financial due diligence.
+This will give you a good idea of the business’s financial health.
+Additionally, it is essential to review tax returns and other relevant financial documentation.
 This will help ensure that all financial information is accurate and up-to-date.

 For example, here is a list of financial documents to examine: